fsantanna/dceu/doc/manual-out.md

 that multiple aliases refer to the same value.

-Dynamic values are always attached to the enclosing [block](#blocks) in which they were created, and cannot escape to outer blocks in assignments or as return expressions.
+Dynamic values are always attached to the enclosing [block](#blocks) in which they were first assigned, and cannot escape to outer blocks in further assignments or as return expressions.
 This is also valid for active [coroutines](#active-values) and [tasks](#active-values).
 This restriction permits that terminating blocks deallocate all dynamic values